Workbench Commit API Reference

 Example Response

-The following examples show workbench commit responses for both GDS and NDC at the end of the initial booking workflows.
+The following examples show workbench commit responses for both GDS and NDC content.